-The fees and expenses and indemnity payments of the indenture trustee due pursuant to the Indenture will be paid by the administrator under the Administration Agreement.
-To the extent these fees and expenses and indemnity payments are unpaid for at least 60 days, they will be payable out of Available Amounts as described in "Distributions on the Notes-Priority of Payments" and "Distributions on the Notes-Post-Acceleration Priority of Payments" in this prospectus.
+The fees and expenses and indemnity payments of the indenture trustee and the Calculation Agent, as applicable, due pursuant to the Indenture will be paid by the administrator under the Administration Agreement.
+To the extent these fees and expenses and indemnity payments, as applicable, are unpaid for at least 60 days, they will be payable out of Available Amounts as described in "Distributions on the Notes-Priority of Payments" and "Distributions on the Notes-Post-Acceleration Priority of Payments" in this prospectus.